 Paint is adversely affected by extreme changes in temperature.
-The very hot or very cold, especially if frozen, can damage the paint.
+Very hot or very cold, especially if frozen, can damage the paint.

 This means that the two most common places that you would think of to store paint, the garage, and the shed, are out of the running.
 The dead of winter and the height of summer is going to be too much of an extreme in those places.

 So, your options are rooms in the house, somewhere that is cool, dry, and dark.
-Obviously, safety is a factor if you have kids, so find a closet that is lockable or not used often.
+Safety is a factor if you have kids, so find a closet that is lockable or not used often.
 But stay away from your indoor furnace or water heater.

 If you have a temperature-controlled basement, that is a good option.
 Or you can use the room under the stairs.